ahay/src/README.txt

 Compiling
 =========
-See the INSTALL document for build instructions.
+See the INSTALL.txt document for build instructions.

 History
 =======